Local 58: Controversy

 On July 4, 2022, YouTube marked one Local 58 episode, "Show for Children," as "for kids", which disables user comments to comply with the Children's Online Privacy Protection Act.
-After Straub appealed YouTube's decision via in-site and other social media support avenues, it was reverted back to its original settings on July 6.
-This has sparked renewed discussions about Elsagate and concerns regarding YouTube's moderation algorithms.
+After Straub appealed YouTube's decision via in-site and other social media support avenues, it was reverted to its original settings on July 6.
+This sparked renewed discussions about Elsagate and concerns regarding YouTube's moderation algorithms.